mankai-chow/FuzzifiED.jl/README.md

 This package may have issue on 32-bit systems.

-This package is developped by Zheng Zhou (周正) at Perimeter Institute and collaborators.
-If this package is helpful in your research, we would appreciate it if you mention in the acknowledgement.
-If you have any questions, please contact at [zzhou@pitp.ca](mailto:zzhou@pitp.ca).

 To install the package, please first enter Julia by entering in the command line `julia`, and then enter the commands
 ```julia
 julia> using Pkg;